 We’ve all been there: You’re sitting at the airport, waiting to go on your Ireland vacation, watching the departures board, and you see that your flight’s been delayed.
 Only an hour – no big deal.
 But then after that hour, it’s delayed another hour, then another, then another, until finally you see the big CANCELLED sign next to your flight number.

 Contacting local help first should be your main “go-to” no matter what kind of situation you’re in.
-This suggestion holds true for anything that may happen while you’re on your trip to Ireland or the UK as well.
 The people closest to you will be able to give you the most help in the timeliest fashion.
 Go to the airline desk and calmly ask the attendant what the plan is for the people affected by the flight cancellation.
 Most likely they’ll give you information on when your flight’s been rescheduled, or if there are open seats on any later flights.
 Keep in mind that during periods of inclement weather, there may be few to no flights available to put you on.

 This rule’s a rather obvious one.
 If you show up to the attendant’s desk screaming and causing a fuss, they’re going to be less likely to help you and more likely to call airport security.
 Raising your voice is just going to make the people around you uncomfortable and the people who actually can help you, not care to.
 The people working the airline attendant desk didn’t single-handedly decide to cancel your flight, so don’t take it out on them.
 We’ve all seen that person before.
 Don’t let that person be you.